decert-me/rareskills-solana-course/src/en/chapter_16.md

 });
 ```

-When we run the test, the test fails because the second call to initialize throws an error.
+When we run the test, the test fails because the second call to `initialize` throws an error.
 The expected output is as follows:

 ![Solana account cannot be initialized twice](https://static.wixstatic.com/media/935a00_a5c4242d593a446fb842c6028b436221~mv2.png/v1/fill/w_740,h_200,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_a5c4242d593a446fb842c6028b436221~mv2.png)

 ## Don’t forget to reset the validator if running the test multiple times

-Because the solana-test-validator will still remember the account from the first unit test, you’ll want to reset the validator between tests using solana-test-validator --reset.
+Because the `solana-test-validator` will still remember the account from the first unit test, you’ll want to reset the validator between tests using `solana-test-validator --reset`.
 Otherwise, you’ll get the error above.

 ## Summary of initializing accounts